 Where to get a hearing test?

 Hearing tests can be performed both prophylactically and for diagnostic purposes in several places.
-It can be an ENT doctor’s office or a hearing care professional, as well as a facility that sells hearing aids; in such places it is often even possible to perform the test free of charge.
+It can be an ENT doctor’s office or hearing care professional, as well as a facility that sells hearing aids; in such places, it is often even possible to perform the test free of charge.

 If there are hearing problems, it is worth going for a referral to a general practitioner or opting for self-examination in a private office.
 This is a quick and convenient solution, but you should take into account that it requires incurring certain financial outlays.